You’ve been training for months. Now its time to start targeting your training specifically towards the marathon distance by applying 3 key elements.

 While focusing on volume training, you need to work a bit on your speed too.

-Don’t do all-out sprints, but longer intervals in your marathon, half marathon or 10K pace.
+Don’t do all-out sprints or even close to, but longer intervals in your marathon, half marathon or 10K pace.

 Out of 3 weekly training sessions one could be tempo training or intervals in or close to your half marathon speed or 10K speed.

 An example of a training session could be 4-5 x 2000m or 10 x 1000m in half marathon speed with walk or light jogging in between.
 You could also run 3 x 2000m or 5 x 1000m in 10K speed.

 Or you could run a 10K tempo session or 2 x 5000m in your marathon pace.